 - This course introduces selected aspects of the history, philosophy, methodology, tools and contemporary topics in engineering.
 Also included are basic engineering experimentation and data analysis, a team design project and analysis and presentation of engineering data and designs.

-You may choose any 3 science courses (each at least 3 credits) from the courses offered for credit to engineering or natural science majors.
+You may choose any 3 science courses (each at least 3 credits) from the courses offered for credit to engineering or natural science majors in the Tandon School of Engineering, provided that they take suitable pre-requisites and co-requisites.
 For example, you might choose to take a sequence of 3 physics courses, 3 biology courses, or 3 chemistry courses, or you might choose to take introductory courses in physics, chemistry, and biology, or you might choose to take 2 courses in one science and another course in a different science.

 Humanities and Social Sciences Requirement